CyclotronResearchCentre/TopUp_docker_Matlab/README.md

 ### Tips & tricks

+#### Docker & Windows
 When installing Docker on a Windows machine it runs in the "Windows containers" mode but one can switch to "Linux containers" ([instructions here](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers)): right-click on the Docker icon and select "Switch to Linux containers...".
 This can take up to 1 minute.

-To pull the `fsl-topup` container, type `docker pull flywheel/fsl-topup:0.0.3`.
-There is >1.5GB of data to download and unpack, so it can take a few minutes.
+#### Parameters

 The tool works best on 4D gzipped NIfTI files and one need to provide 2 files:

 - `acqparams`, filename of the [acquisition parameters input file](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide#A--datain) for TopUp :arrow_right: where from?
-See [`spatial_preproc_main` function](https://gitlab.uliege.be/CyclotronResearchCentre/LocalResources/Pipelines/mri/EpiSpatPreproc/blob/master/sandpit/spatial_preproc_main.m).
+See [`spatial_preproc_main`](https://gitlab.uliege.be/CyclotronResearchCentre/LocalResources/Pipelines/mri/EpiSpatPreproc/blob/master/sandpit/spatial_preproc_main.m) function.
 - `b02b0` filename of default file for TopUp :arrow_right: available in [Gitlab folder](https://gitlab.uliege.be/CyclotronResearchCentre/LocalResources/Pipelines/mri/EpiSpatPreproc/blob/master/common/b02b0.cnf).

-Note that it seems that the `b02b0.cnf`  file is part of the container, as available on [GitHub from Flywheel](https://github.com/flywheel-apps/fsl-topup).
-Maybe worth checking the [CRC](https://gitlab.uliege.be/CyclotronResearchCentre/LocalResources/Pipelines/mri/EpiSpatPreproc/blob/master/common/b02b0.cnf) and [Flywheel](https://github.com/flywheel-apps/fsl-topup/blob/master/b02b0.cnf) ones do match.
+Note that the `b02b0.cnf` file, as available from  [Flywheel](https://github.com/flywheel-apps/fsl-topup/blob/master/b02b0.cnf) is exactly the same as the one recommended for the [CRC](https://gitlab.uliege.be/CyclotronResearchCentre/LocalResources/Pipelines/mri/EpiSpatPreproc/blob/master/common/b02b0.cnf).

 The format for the `acqparams.txt` goes as follows